sandstorm/Semantic/README.md

 and do the following:

 1.  define the objects you want to export inside the $objects array.
-The key is an internal identifier, where the value is the URI which generates the object's identity:
+The key is an internal identifier, where the value is the URI pattern which generates the object's identity:

 	```php
 	protected $objects = array(